mbuel/BibleStudy/TorahToday/RevelationPart1.md

 {Rev 18:2 NKJV} And he cried mightily with a loud voice, saying, "**Babylon the great is fallen, is fallen**, and has become a dwelling place of demons, a prison for every foul spirit, and a cage for every unclean and hated bird!

-Did Mystery Babylon **FALL TWICE** or is John describing the same even twice?
+Did Mystery Babylon **FALL TWICE** or is John describing the same event twice?

 Or this metaphor for entering Heaven: